ev3dev/edu-docs/docs/toolchains/c-cpp-toolchains.md

 > `set gnutarget elf32-littlearm`

+The configuration command can be added to `~/.gdbinit` so that it is automatically enabled each time.

+> The `~` symbol refers to the user's home directory.

 ### Using GDB from an IDE

 IDEs can simplify the remote debugging process, by automatically downloading the compiled application, invoking gdbserver, and presenting a GUI-based interface for the GDB client when invoking the debugging process.